 Private Jewish Tour in Buenos Aires

-Once in May square (Plaza de Mayo) you will get into the Metropolitan Cathedral.
-There you will admire the homage that the Catholic church made to the Jewish community.
+Finish your tour in Plaza de Mayo, where you can visit the Metropolitan Cathedral, where you'll learn about the tribute that the Catholic church made to the city's Jewish community.